Last Updated: January 14, 2021

-All guests on suspended tours will be transferred to the same itinerary for 2021 or 2021.
-The rate at which the suspended tour was booked will be honored for 2021 or 2022.
+All guests on suspended tours will be transferred to the same itinerary for 2022.
+The rate at which the suspended tour was booked will be honored for 2022.

 Those with departures greater than 60 days can request a refund including the cost of the non-refundable deposit.